Call now in confidence immediate help & advice 24/7

 Drug and alcohol addiction is a serious problem that most often requires the help of a trained professional.
 Attending an alcohol or drug rehab in Cardiff offers the help someone needs, allowing them to take all the necessary measures to ensure they never use drugs or alcohol again.

-When someone suffering from addiction chooses to go to rehab in Cardiff, they choose to allow themselves the freedom they deserve.
+When someone suffering from addiction chooses to go to drug and alcohol rehab in Cardiff, they choose to allow themselves the freedom they deserve.

 Going to rehab is something that offers addicts a chance to better understand their addiction, while in turn better understanding themselves.

-Because therapy is such an integral part of alcohol or drug rehab in Cardiff (and afar), a person attending rehab has the potential to heal from the emotional and mental damage that has led to their current addicted state.
+Because therapy is such an integral part of drug and alcohol rehab in Cardiff (and afar), a person attending rehab has the potential to heal from the emotional and mental damage that has led to their current addicted state.

 To make sure that you attend the right drug or alcohol rehab in Cardiff, call our expert team today on 0800 088 66 86

-What Should I Expect When Going to Rehab in Cardiff?
+What Should I Expect When Going to Drug and Alcohol Rehab in Cardiff or near Cardiff?

-All rehab programmes will begin with a detox that helps someone overcome the physical part of their addiction.
+All drug and alcohol rehab programmes will begin with a detox that helps someone overcome the physical part of their addiction.
 Depending on the severity of a person’s physical addiction, detox can last anywhere from 24 hours up to a week.

-It is only after the drugs or alcohol in one’s system have run their course that the other components of rehab can begin.
+It is only after the drugs or alcohol in one’s system have run their course that the other components of drug and alcohol rehab can begin.

 Rehab in Cardiff consists of quite a bit of therapy.
-A person attending rehab in Cardiff should expect to go to therapy at least once a day.
+A person attending drug and alcohol rehab in Cardiff should expect to go to therapy at least once a day.
 Most often, they will meet with a private therapist as well as attend group counselling meetings.

 Private treatment allows a person to talk about their innermost problems and issues, while group counselling offers a connection to others who are going through the same thing.
 Therapy and group meetings are a daily part of the entire rehab experience.

-The treatment involved in rehab is something else to expect when getting help to overcome addiction.
+The treatment involved in drug and alcohol rehab is something else to expect when getting help to overcome addiction.

 Make sure that you’re ready for alcohol and drug rehab in Cardiff by calling our team today on 0800 088 66 86